 All required licenses must be prominently displayed at each location.
 You must also keep all receipts and invoices for all wholesale cigarette and tobacco products that you’ve purchased over the past 4 years.
 Failure to do both of these items will result in steep fines from your city/state governments.

-In addition to the business plan, you’ll have to figure out exactly what type of business yours will be legally.
+In addition to the business plan, you’ll have to figure out exactly what type of business yours will be legal.
 For most smoke shops, there will be four primary options:

 Most smoke shops will be LLCs.
 If you have a team and other investors, this should be one of the first items to figure out.